convoo/login-fire/README.md

 ## \<login-fire-button\>

-It's a button of a federated identity provider (Google, Facebook, Twitter, etc...) that allows users to sign-in to and sign-out from your app.
-As all others elements, it's using [Firebase Auth API](https://firebase.google.com/docs/auth/).
+A button for a single federated identity provider (Google, Facebook, Twitter, GitHub, Anonymous) that allows users to sign-in to and sign-out from your app using [Firebase Auth API](https://firebase.google.com/docs/auth/).

 ```html
 <link rel="import" href="/bower_components/login-fire/login-fire-button.html">